pw4rn3r/ECE382/labs/lab4/index.md

 ### Bonus Functionality

 Each bonus functionality can be achieved in conjunction with either A or B functionality.
-Each is worth 5 points.
+Each is worth **5 points**.

-Circle: Instead of a bouncing block, create a bouncing circular ball!
+- **Circle:** Instead of a bouncing block, create a bouncing circular ball!

-Background image:  Create a background image for your game!
+- **Background image:**  Create a background image for your game!
 Be sure to get your instructor's approval of the image to ensure it will count for the bonus points.

-Keep score!
-Each time the ball bounces off the paddle, increment your decimal score.
+- **Keep score:**  Each time the ball bounces off the paddle, increment your decimal score.
 Use the fonts.h file.

-Other: do you have another suggestion?
+- **Other:** do you have another suggestion?
 Ask your instructor!

-Note:  The maximum lab grade cannot exceed 105.
+**Note:**  The maximum lab grade cannot exceed 105.

-## Notes
+# Turn-ins for Lab 4

-Read the [guidance on Labs / Lab Notebooks / Coding standards](/382/admin/labs.html) thoroughly and follow it.
+- Ensure you follow the [guidance on Labs / Lab Notebooks / Coding standards](/382/admin/labs.html).
+- Ensure your `readme.md` pushed to bitbucket follows the [standard template](https://github.com/pw4rn3r/ECE_382_Lab_Ex)

-Mind your code style!
+- Mind your code style!

-As you are writing your lab notebook (DURING the coding process; not after it is over), be sure to include discussion of the various algorithms you use for each program and bonus functionality.
+- Remeber to write your lab notebook as you are doing the lab, **not** after the lab is over!
+- Be sure to include discussion of the various algorithms you use for each program and bonus functionality.
+- Double check your lab notebook make it correctly to bitbucket
+- Ensure you are making atomic commits taught in ECE 281 with meaningful commit messages

+## Prelab (due lesson 23)

+A hard copy of the  Prelab is required to be turned in as well as pushed to Bitbucket.
+Answers should not be handwritten.
+Ensure you answer the questions, fill out the tables and make the code modifications.
+Ensure you compile and test the modifications to ensure they work.

+## Lab Demo Functionality (Lsn Lsn 24)

+Demo your lab required functionality to an instructor before 1630 hrs on this day.
+Ensure you have a cutsheet for the instructor to sign.

+## Lab Notebook (due Lsn 25)

+- Push a `readme.md` to bitbucket.org by **2359**

 ## Grading - Lab 4
 [Printable Lab 4 Cutsheet](Lab_4_Cutsheet.pdf)